Hardware requirements

 Networking:

-Distributed cluster requires both a fast and reliable network and low RTT (Round Trip Time), because Kubernetes is not designed to operate efficiently over high-latency networks.
+• Distributed cluster requires both a fast and reliable network, and it must have low RTT (Round Trip Time), as Kubernetes is not designed to operate efficiently over high-latency networks.

-Two datacenters in the same city typically have less than 1 ms latency, which is ideal.
+Data centers in the same city typically have less than 1 ms latency, which is ideal.
 The maximum acceptable RTT is 10 ms. Running Kubernetes or replicated storage over a network with RTT above 20 ms is strongly discouraged.
-Use the
+To measure actual RTT, you can use the ping command.

-If it’s impossible to keep an internal network addressing scheme (such as VPN between datacenters), you can enable KubeSpan—a Talos Linux feature that creates a WireGuard-backed full-mesh VPN between nodes.
+• If it’s hard to keep a single address space between data centers, instead of using some external VPN, you can enable KubeSpan, a Talos Linux feature that creates a WireGuard-backed full-mesh VPN between nodes.

 Networking: